 The Library’s Space Challenge

 McGill Libraries are severely overcrowded and facing a significant demand for user and programme space.
-Industry norms suggest public research university libraries of a similar size to McGill should provide seating for 15-25% of their student population.
-With its current infrastructure, McGill currently offers appropriate seating to 9% of the student population, far below its academic peers and is evidence of the current overcrowding in the Library.
+Industry norms suggest public research university libraries of a similar size to McGill should strive to provide seating for approximately 20% of their student population.
+With its current infrastructure, McGill currently offers appropriate seating to 9-12% of the student population, far below its academic peers and is evidence of the current overcrowding in the Library.
 51% of the Library’s system-wide space is dedicated to the physical collection.

 The collection must be retained, properly housed, and carefully stewarded to meet the teaching and research needs of our faculty and students.
 We have a commitment to the global collective knowledge to protect and preserve the material we have collected for almost 200 years.

 The 2015 Library Master Plan recommended that a portion of the Library collection be moved into a purpose-built, high-density and dedicated collection facility.
-In 2017, the decision was made to explore the development of a proposed $25 million dollar storage facility off campus.
-The state-of-the-art robotic Collection Management Facility will eventually hold 2.88 million volumes.
-Materials are housed in environmentally controlled and secure conditions.
-The new high-tech collection management facility will include spaces for conservation treatment and digitization.
-The project will be delivered via a design-build model (a developer will secure land and build structure to McGill’s specifications) and is expected to be built by the end of 2020.
-Ingestion of our material will follow.
+In 2019 the decision was made to acquitre an automated, off-campus storage facility.
+The state-of-the-art Collection Management Facility will eventually hold 2.5 million volumes.
+Materials will be housed in environmentally controlled and secure conditions.